Phakic intraocular lens: Disadvantages

 case of PIOLs made of polymethylmethacrylate (PMMA), surgical insertion requires a larger incision, which may result in postoperative astigmatism.
-By comparison, PIOLS made of collamer (a foldable gel-like substance) requires a very small incision due to the flexibility of the material and thus significantly reduces astigmatism risk.
+By comparison, PIOLS made of a foldable gel-like substance require a very small incision due to the flexibility of the material and thus significantly reduces astigmatism risk.
 In the cases where refractive outcomes are not optimal, LASIK can be used for fine-tuning.
 If a patient eventually develops a visually significant cataract, the PIOL will have to be explanted at the time of cataract surgery, possibly through a larger-than-usual incision.